 - to communicate with your investors

 - Create your summaries.
 You need a compelling business plan summary to communicate with investors.
 Prepare a brief but exciting email, one page at most, outlining the growth prospects, type of business, and potential investor payoff.
-Prepare an investor summary memo (unless you have a Liveplan plan that does the summary automatically).
+Prepare an investor summary memo or one page business pitch.

 - Look for potential angels.
-We have ample resources for you on this website and in our site network.
-Search our Ask the Experts database for the term “angels.”
 Consider Harold Lacy’s “six degrees of separation” method.
 Your angel might be somebody you know, recommended by somebody you know, or a local investment club, business person, perhaps even a local development agency.
-Search the Web, search your contacts.
+Search your contacts.
 Lacy recommends that you ask everybody you know, not whether they want to invest, but whether they know anybody who might.
 You should also post on AngelList and Gust.

 - Research your possibilities thoroughly.
-This is no time for mailmerge or email processor software.
-As a potential investor emerges, find out whether he or she prefers a phone call first, a meeting, a complete business plan, a summary memo, email, fax, or whatever.
-If you have Liveplan, then you can eventually invite a potential investor to read and comment on your plan on Secureplan.com; first, however, you need to establish some interest.
+This is no time for mail-merge or mass-emailing software.
+As a potential investor emerges, find out whether he or she prefers a phone call first, a meeting, a complete business plan, a summary memo, email, or whatever.
+First, however, you need to establish some interest.